Using Dynamic Resources and Local Parameters in Web Report

 For more information, see Appendix 1: Formula Functions and Appendix 2: Formula Operators in the Logi Report Designer Guide.

-5. Select the Check button Check button to check whether the syntax of your formula is correct.
+- Select the Check button to check whether the syntax of your formula is correct.

 Once you created a dynamic formula, you can then drag it from the Resources panel to the desired position in the report for data analyzing, add it as a report field when working with the report wizard, or use it to create expressions in the Formula Editor.